azrahel/GistManager/README.md

 # Gist manager

-Gist manager is simple frontend (served with webpck-dev-server) application trying to better utilise Github Gists API.
+Gist manager is simple, frontend (served with webpck-dev-server) application, trying to better utilise Github Gists API.
 Bare in mind - it is not fully functional Gists manager (lack of labels and stars management).
 But well, it s almost there.
 Feel free to add whatever you feel necessary though :].

 ## Features